-Haley Lu Richardson Showcases Phenomenal Physique In Rare Bikini Snap: ‘I Regret This Already’
+Haley Lu Richardson Showcases Phenomenal Physique In Rare Bikini Snap: 'I Regret This Already'

-Haley Lu Richardson made a rare move and showcased her phenomenal bikini body in the most recent addition to her Instagram page, which was shared on Sunday, January 17.
+Haley Lu Richardson showcased her phenomenal bikini body in the most recent addition to her Instagram page, which was shared on Sunday, January 17.
 The actress looked stunning in an itty-bitty two-piece as she lounged outside and soaked up some sun.

-The Five Feet Apart star likely sent temperatures soaring as she flaunted her ample assets in the skimpy swimwear that boasted a bright sunflower-print pattern that alone was enough to turn a few heads.
+The Five Feet Apart star sent temperatures soaring as she flaunted her ample assets in the skimpy swimwear.
+The set boasted a bright sunflower-print pattern which alone was enough to turn a few heads.
 It included a halter-style top with thin spaghetti straps that looped around her neck while its tiny band wrapped tightly around her ribcage and highlighted her slender frame.

 The garment also featured adjustable triangle-shaped cups that sat far apart on her chest, creating a plunging neckline that showcased her bronzed cleavage.
 A teasing glimpse of sideboob could also be seen as she worked the camera, giving the shot even more of a seductive vibe.

-Haley’s bikini bottoms made for quite a sight as well, showing off her bombshell curves and lean legs thanks to its high-cut and cheeky design.
-The swimwear also boasted a thick waistband that sat low on the beauty’s hips, drawing attention to her tiny waist and taut midriff.
+Haley's bikini bottoms made for quite a sight as well, showing off her bombshell curves and lean legs thanks to its high-cut cheeky design.
+The swimwear also boasted a thick waistband that sat low on the beauty's hips, drawing attention to her tiny waist and taut midriff.

-Her dark brown locks were pulled back into a messy low ponytail, though several pieces fell out of the hairdo and fell messily in front of her face.
-Fortunately, fans were still able to get a good look at Haley’s striking features and natural beauty as she gazed off into the distance with an alluring stare.

-In the caption, Haley revealed that she was “already” regretting sharing the skin-baring snap, though her follower seemed more than delighted by the decision.
+In the caption, Haley revealed that she was "already" regretting sharing the skin-baring snap, though her followers seemed more than delighted by the decision.
 Many flocked to the comments section to reassure her of her choice by showering her with compliments.

 "NO REGRETS.
 YOU'RE BEAUTIFUL," one person wrote.